MaxStalker/MaxStalker/README.md

-### About me
+## About me
 <img src="portrait.jpg" alt="Yeah, this is me 😉" width="60%" height="auto"/>

-Hello, my name is **Maksim Daunarovich**.
-I am a Front-End Developer with, what I believe, quite rare skill - I posses extensive working knowledge and experience in the field of User Interface and User Experience design.
+Hello, my name is **Max Daunarovich**.
+I am a **Front-End Developer** with, what I believe, quite rare skill - extensive knowledge and production experience in the field of User Interface and User Experience design.

-### Skills
+## Hard Skills
+Being designer and developers is not an easy task and one need to know a lof of different tools and possess specific skills in order to do the job right.
+Below you can find some of the stuff that I know I can do good:

-- Range of bitmap and vector editors - `Photoshop`, `Illustrator`, `Figma` are my main weapons in that field
+- I know range of bitmap and vector editors - `Photoshop`, `Illustrator` and `Figma` are my main weapons in that field
+- `AfterEffects` for motion graphics, reference and prototypes
+- `Framer` for interaction prototypes
 - My development toolbelt is revolving around `React` and libraries from React ecosystem:
     - `Redux`, `MST` and `Mobx` for state management
     - `Styled Components`